Data privacy and exchange in Managed deployments

 Mission Control response: Status, remaining RUM sessions, consumed RUM overage, host units overage, remaining synthetic monitors, consumed synthetic monitors overage.
 For each environment, its ID, consumed RUM sessions, consumed synthetic monitors, and host units are returned.

-Frequency: Once each minute, or every 5 minutes if remote access is disabled.
+Frequency: 20 requests every 10 minutes, or 12 requests every 10 minutes if remote access is disabled.

 Cluster request: Cluster ID, node ID, source type (e.g., server)